Performance Reporting at the Bureau of Justice Assistance

 The Bureau of Justice Assistance (BJA) is required to set clear program goals and collect performance measures data to demonstrate achievement of those goals.
 All recipients of BJA funding are required to collect and report performance data that demonstrate the results of funded activities.

-To demonstrate program progress and success—and to assist BJA with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62; the GPRA Modernization Act of 2010, Public Law 111-352; and the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 CFR 200.328—applicants that receive funding from BJA must provide regular performance data that measure the results of the work done under the solicitation.
+To demonstrate program progress and success—and to assist BJA with fulfilling its responsibilities under the Government Performance and Results Modernization Act of 2010, the Digital Accountability and Transparency Act of 2014, the Foundations for Evidence-Based Policymaking Act of 2018, and the Grant Reporting Efficiency and Agreements Transparency Act of 2019— applicants that receive funding from BJA must provide regular performance data that measure the results of the work done under the solicitation.

 Performance management—the process by which grantees regularly collect data on their grant activities—is a systematic process that promotes ongoing analysis of a program’s performance, creates the potential for continuous process improvement, and relies on performance measurement—the regular collection of data and indicators to assess whether the correct processes are performed, and the desired results achieved.
 This process includes the use of strategic planning, goals, performance measures, evaluations, analysis, data-driven reviews, and reporting.